Sbozzolo/kuibit/_sources/gw_mismatch.rst.txt

 .. warning::

-   ``PostCactus`` has no way to determine if the maximum found is the absolute one.
+   ``kuibit`` has no way to determine if the maximum found is the absolute one.
 It is your job to set the limits of the search in a meaningful way.

-To make up for the algorithmic inefficiency, ``PostCactus`` optionally uses `numba <https://numba.pydata.org/>`_ to speed up the search.
+To make up for the algorithmic inefficiency, ``kuibit`` optionally uses `numba <https://numba.pydata.org/>`_ to speed up the search.
 Using numba enables high-resolution searches that would not be possible otherwise.
 Numba compiles the main mismatch function (:py:meth:`~_mismatch_core_numerical`) to machine code to achieve native performances.
 Numba requires a substantial overhead to do this, so for small searches it is not convenient to use it.
-Therefore, ``PostCactus`` activates numba only when the size of the parameter space is larger than 2500 elements.
+Therefore, ``kuibit`` activates numba only when the size of the parameter space is larger than 2500 elements.
 If you want to use numba with fewer elements, you can set ``force_numba`` to ``True``.
 This may be faster in some cases (for example, for very long arrays).
 To use numba, make sure that the package is available (it